Mites in dogs (What you can do against them)

 There are different types of mites that can infest your dog.
 Some go unnoticed for a long time or completely unnoticed because they do not cause any symptoms or reactions.
 Others, however, cause severe itching and even skin rashes.

-The skin of your four-legged friend can be damaged by scratching to such an extent that it becomes bloody and sore.
+Your dog's skin can be so damaged by scratching that it becomes bloody and sore.
 You should never let it get to this stage and consult your vet at the first signs.

 They can find out what type of mite your four-legged friend has and initiate countermeasures.
 Above all, immediate measures to stop the acute itching will help your pet.